-In our first half term in Year 2, we are thinking about where we belong - to our families, our communities, our religion, our school, our country, our world, and many more!
+In our first half term in Year 2, we thought about where we belong - our families, our communities, our religion, our school, our country, our world, and many more!

-Our key text in English is Big, Bad Owl by Steve Smallman.
-We will use the text to explorer our emotions and think about how the characters might be feeling.
-The end point of the unit will be for all children to write their own story, based on the existing plot.
+Our key text in English was Big, Bad Owl by Steve Smallman.
+We used the text to explorer our emotions and think about how the characters might be feeling.
+The end point of the unit was for all children to write their own story, based on the existing plot.

-In maths, we will cover place value, addition, subtraction and measures (length and mass).
-We will practise using the most efficient methods that we can use to help us with calculations - either using a jotting or a mental strategy.
-The children's reasoning skills will develop and they will begin to explain their thinking using appropriate mathematical vocabulary.
+In maths, we covered place value, addition, subtraction and measures (length and mass).
+We practised using the most efficient methods that we could use to help us with calculations - either using a jotting or a mental strategy.
+The children's reasoning skills developed and they began to explain their thinking using appropriate mathematical vocabulary.

-Our science topic is humans and how we grow and stay healthy.
-We have set up an investigation to see how germs spread and will observe what happens to our bodies when we exercise.
-We will also test to see if the oldest children have the biggest feet.
+Our science topic was humans and how we grow and stay healthy.
+We set up an investigation to see how germs spread and observed what happens to our bodies when we exercise.

-In history, we will learn about Nelson and how it has changed over the last 100 years.
-We will study what schools and shopping were like in the past and record our findings.
+In history, we learnt about Nelson and how it has changed over the last 100 years.
+We studied what schools and shopping were like in the past and communicated our findings.

-In geography, we will explore our school grounds and our local area and learn the difference between rural and urban areas.
+In geography, we explored our school grounds and our local area and learnt the difference between rural and urban areas.

-In art, we will study the work of L.S Lowry and Paul Horton, comparing the two artists and using their paintings to inspire our own ideas.
+In art, we studied the work of L.S Lowry and Paul Horton, comparing the two artists and using their paintings to inspire our own ideas.